-I’ll write back just as soon as I get your email and let you know if I can take on your problem.
-I reserve 25% of my time for emergencies, and my clients rarely use all of this time, so the odds are good, but of course I don’t sit at my desk 24/7.
-I will also suggest you look for other options if the scope of the repair is outside my expertise.
-(This will apply to few if any WordPress sites.)
+I’ll write back just as soon as I get your email, and let you know if I can take on your problem.
+I reserve 25% of my time for emergencies, but my existing clients come first.

-- An admin account to the WordPress site (if you can log in.)
+- Know how to make an admin account to the WordPress site (if you can log in.)

 - Know how to grant access to your web hosting account (sometimes an SFTP account is sufficient).